 - x86 means the devices that are powered by AMD and Intel.

-The devices built with the ARM processor are mainly helpful in enhancing the consumption of battery and it is optimized mostly for the battery.
+The devices built with the ARM processor are mainly helpful in enhancing the consumption of the battery, and it is optimized mostly for the battery.
 ARM64 is the evolution of the ARM processor.
-The ARM64 architecture supports 64-bit processing which makes your device smooth and fast.
-Nowadays most phones are based on ARM64 architecture due to their powerful computing.
+The ARM64 architecture supports 64-bit processing, which makes your device smooth and fast.
+Nowadays, most phones are based on ARM64 architecture due to their powerful computing.

-If you want the speed then x86 is the processor you need.
+If you want the speed, then x86 is the processor you need.
 But the biggest drawback is the consumption of batteries.
 Compared to the ARM processor, x86 consumes more battery power.
-That may be the main reason we have not seen many devices with the x86 processor.
+That may be why we have not seen many devices with the x86 processor.
 The main difference between the ARM and x6 processors is that ARM follows a RISC (Reduced Instruction Set Computer) architecture, while x86 processors follow a CISC (Complex Instruction Set Computer) Architecture.